Home Breakfast Cinnabon Cinnamon Rolls (Copycat Recipe)

 Tips & Tricks

-• If you want the icing to ooze down the cracks of your cinnamon roll, use half of the icing to frost the rolls fresh out of the oven.
+• Use the icing strategically.
+If you want the icing to ooze down the cracks of your cinnamon roll, use half to frost the rolls fresh out of the oven.
 Spread the other half once they’ve cooled a little.

-• You can prepare your dough beforehand and let it rise overnight so that the following morning you’ll have a dough that’s completely risen.
+• Save time by making the dough beforehand.
+You can prepare your dough beforehand and let it rise overnight so that the following morning you’ll have a dough that’s completely risen.

-• If you over-knead your dough, chances are your bread will lack flavor.
-To avoid this from happening, use your hands instead of a stand mixer.
-That way, you don’t accidentally add in too much flour.
+• Don’t over-knead the dough.
+If you do, chances are your bread will lack flavor.
+To avoid this, use your hands instead of a stand mixer.
+That way, you don’t accidentally add too much flour.

 • Work on a flat and floured surface when kneading.
 The flour will stop the dough from getting too sticky.
 Flour your hands and rolling pin, too.

-• If you make the mistake of adding too much flour, add a teaspoon of rapid rise yeast to your dough.
+• Add yeast to counteract flour.
+If you make the mistake of adding too much flour, add a teaspoon of rapid rise yeast to your dough.

-• If you want your dough to rise a lot faster, double the amount of yeast.
+• Speed up the rising time.
+If you want your dough to rise a lot faster, double the amount of yeast.

-• Want more variation to your cinnamon roll?
-Why not add nutmeg or pumpkin spice to your cinnamon sugar mixture?
+• Try flavor variations.
+Add nutmeg or pumpkin spice to your cinnamon sugar mixture for a fall-flavored roll.
 Others also prefer raisins in their bread as well.

-• Top your cinnamon rolls with chopped pecans for that extra crunch.
+• Add nuts.
+Top your cinnamon rolls with chopped pecans for that extra crunch.

-• The best brand for cinnamon is Saigon.
+• Use high-quality cinnamon.
+The best brand for cinnamon is Saigon.
 It’s a little pricier than others, but you’ll definitely taste the difference.

-• Roll your dough thinly so you have more room to spread your filling.
-That way you’ll have chewy rolls oozing with cinnamon sugar filling.
+• Roll your dough thinly.
+That way, you’ll have more room to spread your filling.
+This results in chewy rolls oozing with cinnamon sugar filling.

-• When cleaning up the kneading surface, dust it with flour to loosen up the leftover dough
+• Use flour to aid in cleaning.
+When cleaning up the kneading surface, dust it with flour to loosen up the leftover dough.

 Can You Freeze Cinnabon Cinnamon Rolls?